apache/singa-doc/docs-site/docs/install-win.md

   - change target name to \_singa_wrap
   - change target extension to .pyd
   - change configuration type to Dynamic Library (.dll)
-  - goto Additional Library Directories and add the path to python, openblas, protobuf and glog libraries
+  - go to Additional Library Directories and add the path to python, openblas, protobuf and glog libraries
-  - goto Additional Dependencies and add libopenblas.lib, libglog.lib and
+  - go to Additional Dependencies and add libopenblas.lib, libglog.lib and libprotobuf.lib
-    libprotobuf.lib

 - build singa project